s1k3/laravel_bangla_date/README.md

 ];
 ```

-hour | Description
+property | Description
 ------------ | -------------
-0 | If 0, then date will change instantly
+format | 'en' for english format. 'bn' for bangla format
-6 | If it's 6, date will change at 6'0 clock at the morning.
+hour | If 0, then date will change instantly.
+If it's 6, date will change at 6'0 clock at the morning.
 Default is 6'0 clock at the morning